-For each of these tags, the table shows the average latency of the operation being investigated where it contains that tag anywhere in the trace.
+For each of these attributes, the table shows the average latency of the operation being investigated where it contains that attribute anywhere in the trace.
 The average latency is shown for the baseline (in blue), regression (in yellow), along with the difference between the regression and baseline.

 By default, the table is sorted by duration change, from highest to lowest.
 You can change the sort by clicking on any column header.

-Hover over a correlation to see the latency of spans with that tag in the regression on the histogram (shaded a darker yellow).
-For example, in this histogram, the tag
+Hover over a correlation to see the latency of spans with that attribute in the regression on the histogram (shaded a darker yellow).
+For example, in this histogram, the attribute

-Click on a row (or use the Filter icon) in the Compare Tags table to filter the Operation diagram, Logs analysis, and Trace Analysis table by that tag.
+Click on a row (or use the Filter icon) in the Compare Attributes table to filter the Operation diagram, Log Event analysis, and Trace Analysis table by that attribute.

 Compare Slowest Operations Contributing to the Critical Path in a Trace